Fraunhofer-AISEC/codyze-evaluator/assumptions/concept.md

 *NetworkAvailableAssumption*, *ResourceExistsAssumption*, *ServiceReachableAssumption*, ...

 Examples:
- - Ressource assumptions: the file, that is opened here, exists; network connection is available; the database runs and is reachable.
+ - Resource assumptions: the file, that is opened here, exists; network connection is available; the database runs and is reachable.
  - Assumptions on the platform or the execution environment, e.g. runs on Linux, etc.
  - Assuming one behavior over another when our CPG representation does not contain or cannot know behavioral differences at runtime, e.g., different platform or execution environment.